Guang1234567/flutter-mobile-appcenter/README.md

 2- Building the app for release (two options).

-* flutter build appbundle (recommended however not supporting for some Stores)
+* flutter build appbundle (recommended however not supported for some stores)
 * flutter build apk --split-per-abi

 -----------------------------------------------------------------------------------------------------------------------------